-4.1 Inlet and Outlet Connections
+4.1.
+Inlet and Outlet Connections

 - 1. Use only non-ferrous water piping and fittings.
 Do not use galvanized pipe or fittings.
 Use of ferrous or galvanized pipe or fittings can cause rust to form. - 2.
 Install shut-off valves and unions on the inlet and outlet water piping for servicing.
 Use caution when threading pipe nipples into tank connections to prevent cross threading, or over-tightening.
 Always use a back-up wrench on tank nipples when tightening unions, valves, etc. - Insulate hot water and return circulation lines.
 Insulate cold water supply lines if subject to freezing during shutdown periods.
-IMPORTANT: Do not use the plumbing connected to the appliance as a ground for welding or any other purpose.

-4. Pipe the drain valve to a suitable open drain capable of receiving discharge temperatures up to 212°F.
+IMPORTANT: Do not use the plumbing connected to the appliance as a ground for welding or any other purpose. - 4.
+It is highly advised to use the building return.
+If not utilizing the return connection, install a plug. - 5.
+Pipe the drain valve to a suitable open drain capable of receiving discharge temperatures up to 212°F.